Andrew Paul | Americas Great Resorts

 I’ve lived in the Delray Beach area for more than thirty-six years, and I did not expect to be working again.

-I came back because the person I co-founded AGR with could no longer carry it, and asked me to.
+I came back because my longtime business partner, who had carried AGR since I left, could no longer carry it, and asked me to.
 He didn’t have long.
 Keeping his people and continuing the work was the least I owed him.

 Returning after years away was clarifying.
 The waves of technology that were supposed to hand hoteliers their independence had, while I was gone, mostly gotten better at reselling them their own guests at a markup.